decentraland/old-documentation/_posts/3d-modeling/2018-01-10-materials.md

 - Use the Decentraland [default textures](https://github.com/decentraland/builder-assets/tree/master/textures), which are pre-loaded by players, making your assets render a lot faster.
 - Read [this article](https://www.khronos.org/blog/art-pipeline-for-gltf) for a detailed overview of a full art pipeline that uses PBR textures in glTF models.
 - Find free, high quality PBR textures in [cgbookcase](https://cgbookcase.com/).
+- When setting transparency of a material, try to always use _Alpha clip_ rather than _Alpha blend_, unless you specifically need to have a material that's partially transparent (like glass).
+This will avoid problems where the engine renders the wrong model in front of the other.